Sustainsys/Saml2/.github/ISSUE_TEMPLATE/bug_report.md

 # Security issues

 If you have found a bug that you think might be security related, please *DO NOT OPEN A PUBLIC ISSUE*.
-Send an e-mail to security@sustainsys.com instead.
-Normally you should get a response by the next business day.
+Select  the `Report a vulnerability` button instead.

 ## Non Security Issues
 Please note that only *critical* compatibility fixes, such as when major browsers change behaviour, are fixed in 1.X or 2.X versions.